Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Conclusions

-Our work opens a number of possibilities for future research.
+Our work opens several possibilities for future research.
 First, the applicability of the test for parameter instability in the context of SD-ERGM with multiple network statistics could be investigated much further.
-This would require an in-depth analysis of the multi-collinearity issues that are intrinsic to the ERGM context.
-Second, the SD-ERGM could be applied on multiple instances of real world dynamical networks.
-An interesting application would be the study of networks describing the dynamical correlation of neural activity in different parts of the brain \citep[see, for example,][for a review of the topic and list of references]{karahanouglu2017dynamics}.
-In this context, the application of the static ERGM have already proven to be extremely successful~\citep[as, for example, in][]{simpson2011exponential}.
-The last future development that we plan to explore is the extension of the score-driven framework to the description of weighted dynamical network.
-Regretfully, this setting has not received enough attention in the literature~\citep[one isolate example is][]{giraitis2016estimating}, but it is of extreme relevance, particularly from the systemic risk perspective and its implication for financial stability.
+This would require an in-depth analysis of the multi-collinearity issues intrinsic to the ERGM context.
+Second, the SD-ERGM could be applied to multiple instances of real-world temporal networks.
+An interesting application would be the study of networks describing the dynamical correlation of neural activity in different parts of the brain~\cite{karahanouglu2017dynamics}.
+In this context, applying the static ERGM has already proven highly successful~\cite{simpson2011exponential}.
+The last future development we plan to explore is extending the score-driven framework to the description of weighted temporal networks.
+Regretfully, this setting deserves more attention in the literature~\cite{giraitis2016estimating}.
+Still, it is of extreme relevance, particularly from the financial stability perspective and its implications for systemic risk.